aws-samples/aws-service-catalog-tools-workshop/workshop/content/managing-your-environments/fine-grained-depends-on/_index.md

 before provisioning a new VPC and then Subnets.
 Once all that provisioning is completed, you may then want to share a portfolio that allows users to provision an EKS cluster into the newly created networking stacks.

-The basic building blocks for ordering these things is a depends_on clause which you can use in the following sections of the manifest file:
+The basic building blocks for ordering these things is a depends_on clause which you can use in all sections of the manifest file

-- launches
-- spoke-local-portfolios
-- lambda-executions
-- code-build-runs
-- assertions

 Here is an example: